mvsenin/Design-Patterns-for-Fontend/011-Factories/README.md

 # Factory Method

+Factory Method pattern allows for the creation of objects without exposing the creation logic to the client.
+It involves creating a separate factory function that is responsible for creating instances of various related objects based on a specified input, creating objects while abstracting away the specifics of their creation.

 Pros:
 * **Abstraction and Encapsulation:** The factory function encapsulates the logic for creating objects based on role, abstracting away the creation details.
 Users of the factory don't need to worry about the intricate creation process.
 * **Simplified Object Creation:** The factory pattern simplifies object creation.
 Users only need to call a function, passing the necessary parameters, to get a fully initialized object.